 - His word attempts are “off-target” and may not be understood even by parents.

-- He may use a sound such as “da” for everything.
+- He may use a sound (such as “da”) for everything.

 - Often his errors are inconsistent, or he may be able to say a word once and then never again.

 - There is sometimes (but not always) a family history of communication difficulty. (i.e. “All the boys in our family talk late,” or “My husband’s grandfather still has trouble pronouncing some hard words.”)

-Auditory Processing Disorder
+Language Processing or Auditory Processing Disorder

 A child with muscle tone issues may also have difficulty with gross and fine motor skills.
 Physical and occupational therapy may be necessary to help meet milestones.
 Low muscle tone never truly “goes away,” and there’s a difference between strength and tone.
 All of us have varying degrees of muscle tone ranging from high to low, and kids with even very low muscle tone can learn to walk and talk.

-Many times there’s a family history of stuttering if this is going to be a chronic challenge.
+Many times there’s a family history of stuttering, and this is going to be a chronic challenge.
 Kids who repeat individual sounds at the beginnings of words with facial grimaces or tremors, tense their muscles, blink their eyes repeatedly, or tap their feet are at greater risk for true difficulty with fluency than those who repeat whole words and who don’t seem to be phased physically by this.

-Our oldest son had a terrible several month bout with stuttering while I was in grad school taking the class on dysfluency.
+Our oldest son had a terrible several- month bout with stuttering while I was in grad school taking the class on dysfluency.
 It was horrible for me!!
 My professor’s advice was simple -“Ignore it and it will (probably) go away.”
 Another piece of advice is to make sure his teachers at preschool, sitters, or even family members are on board with the “ignore it” method so that no one calls attention to this issue.
 The unnecessary pressure will make it worse, not better, so tell all of your well-meaning friends and family that you are doing this one your way.

 Expressive Language Disorder

-Expressive language disorder is present when a child is not meeting milestones in the area of language usually involving vocabulary, combining words into phrases, and beginning to use the early markings of grammar.
+An expressive language disorder is present when a child is not meeting milestones in the area of language usually involving vocabulary, combining words into phrases, and beginning to use the early markings of grammar.
 A child with only an expressive language disorder doesn’t have difficulty pronouncing the words per se, but he has difficulty learning or retrieving new words and putting sentences together.
 A child may rely on non-specific words such as “that” and “there” rather than learning specific names for objects.
 She may have difficulty learning verb tenses (such as the “ing” for walking and “ed” for jumped) or have difficulty learning word classes such as prepositions or pronouns.

 An expressive language delay would be a child who is acquiring vocabulary, combing words, and learning early grammar with the same sequence as his peers, but at a slower rate.
-If there are atypical characteristics present such as your child has some skills at a higher age level but is still missing many lower age-range skills, it’s called a disorder.
+If there are atypical characteristics present, such as your child having some skills at a higher age level but still missing many lower age-range skills, it’s called a disorder.
 Delays are typically easier to overcome, and most kids with delays eventually catch up.
 A disorder is generally something a child will struggle with for a while, perhaps his entire life.

 Receptive Language Disorder

-A receptive language disorder is difficulty understanding language.
+A receptive language disorder is a difficulty understanding language.
 This is also called an auditory comprehension disorder.
-Kids who have receptive language disorders don’t follow directions and not because they’re being disobedient, but because they don’t understand what’s being said.
+Kids who have receptive language disorders don’t follow directions – not because they’re being disobedient, but because they don’t understand what’s being said.
 They seem to ignore language because words don’t mean anything to them yet.
 They often hate reading books unless mommy lets them flip through the pictures because it’s all about listening to words which may not make very much sense.

-I have seen many kids whose parents or daycare teachers label as “difficult” or a behavior problem when really there’s a major receptive language delay that no one recognizes.
+I have seen many kids whose parents or daycare teachers label them as “difficult” or a “behavior problem,” when really there’s a major receptive language delay that no one recognizes.
 Parents often overestimate what their language delayed/disordered child truly understands.
-This is so sad to me because when everyone decides to work on teaching and helping him understand language BEFORE we expect him to talk and BEFORE we expect him to “obey,” then everyone benefits; especially the kid who doesn’t understand why in the world he’s in trouble in the first place, even when his mother “told him not to do it!”
+This is so sad to me.
+When everyone decides to work on teaching and helping him understand language BEFORE we expect him to talk and BEFORE we expect him to “obey,” then everyone benefits.
+This is especially true for the kid who doesn’t understand why in the world he’s in trouble in the first place, even though his mother says “I told him not to do it!”